hean01/castio/API.md

 ## item_type

 A string constant which defines an item type.
-The _item.action_uri_ is the action to perform on the item.
+The _item.item_ref_ is the action to perform on the item.

 | value    | description            |